top of page

 Illustration of human body

-Are All Life Forms Carbon-Based?
+All Life Forms Are Carbon-Based

-Yes.
 Carbon forms the core framework of all organic compounds, constituting the fundamental basis of life.
 Currently, all known life forms on Earth are carbon-based, relying on carbon's chemistry to form the molecules essential for life.

 While silicon has often been proposed as an alternative foundation for life, it lacks the vast range of versatile bonding configurations shown by carbon.
-Carbon's ability to create stable, complex molecules fosters the diversity of life forms we observe today.
+Carbon's ability to create stable, complex molecules fosters the diversity of life forms today.

 Where to Find Carbon